JeffreyBull76/CI_project3/README.md

 --------------------------------------------------------
 ### FLOWCHART

-* Here you can see the general overview the app and how the user navigates through it.
+* Here you can see the general overview of the app and how the user navigates through it.
 * Each arrow has at least one validation process in place to prevent invalid inputs.

 ![](assets/rmimages/Project3FlowChart.jpeg)